 Big trucks, equipped with their tow winch were out on the look out, having some fun, and were kind enough to pull cars out of the ditch.
 A show of community and support often come at most needed times.

 Pantry staples I always seem to have on hand include artichokes and olives.
 Because it’s Super Bowl weekend, I thought I’d put together something a bit lighter to help us keep our energy up while cheering for the Seahawks.
-Often it feels like events such as the Super Bowl give me a green light to go crazy with junk food (I have a recipe for you here, if in need).
+Often it feels like events such as the Super Bowl give me a green light to go crazy with junk food (I have a recipe for you of the perfect Chocolate Espresso Cupcakes, if in need).
 And while there may be a bit of that, I still like to have lighter options.

 For this recipe, you’ll want to have a baguette or ciabatta to serve with the olive artichoke topping.
 I went for an olive baguette.
 It can be a day or two old, or if you’re like me, I typically keep a few varieties of bread in my freezer…. you know, just in case.

 Garlic?
 You be the judge.
-I loaded this recipe up with four, count them FOUR, large cloves.
-I think I offended Claire Cat on more than one occasion.
-And Rob, well… he left the room.
-If you’re a garlic lover, load it up.
+I loaded this recipe up with four large cloves.
+If you’re a garlic lover too, load it up.
 Otherwise, I’d go with one large clove… maybe two.